AnimeThemes/animethemes-api-docs/docs/authentication/README.md

 The AnimeThemes API uses token-based authentication to grant the user access to protected actions.

-API tokens can be granted abilities that specify which actions can be performed.

 ## Token Authentication

 The AnimeThemes API uses the [**Bearer authentication scheme**](https://www.rfc-editor.org/rfc/rfc6750.html) to validate requests for protected actions.